Magdi Allam: Controversy

 Allam has many enthusiastic supporters among his newly found readership, and politically in the anti-immigration party he once detested - the Lega Nord, and among the Catholic side of leading Italian party Forza Italia and its electorate: indeed his Godfather was Maurizio Lupi, an elected representative of Forza Italia with well-known connections in the Vatican establishment.

-Vittorio Zucconi, deputy director of La Repubblica - the newspaper for which Allam had worked for more than 20 years - humorously compared his new pose of "defender of the West" to American actress Doris Day.
+Vittorio Zucconi, deputy director of La Repubblica, the newspaper for which Allam had worked for more than 20 years, humorously compared his new pose of "defender of the West" to American actress Doris Day.
 Asked by a reader to comment on Allam's quite sudden change of opinions and recent controversial role, Zucconi answered:

 I know Magdi all too well, and I love him too much (I swear) to break with him my resolution of never criticizing a fellow journalist.
 But your question Sir reminds me of a famous joke about Doris Day, the blond, chaste, dolled-up actress of the 60's: "I knew Doris before she became a virgin."

+Personal life

+Allam is married to scholar Valentina Colombo, and they have a son together.

+He also has two children from a previous marriage.